-- Ensure the surface is free of all weak and loose material and contamination such as dust, dirt, moss, lichen, grease, oil, sealer and anything that could affect the coating application.
+- Ensure the surface is free of all weak and loose material such as dust, dirt, moss or contamination such as lichen, grease, oil, sealer, salts or efflorescence and anything that could affect the coating application.
 If necessary call us for advice on surface preparation and information on any special cleaning products you might need

 - If necessary repair the surface using compatible materials.

 PRIMING THE SURFACE

 - Where it is not possible to remove all of the existing paint and coatings, or the surface generally lacks absorbency.
 Then you can prime the surface with Cemprover primer and interbonder prior to the application of the paint.